libgdx/gdx-liftoff/README.md

 ## Features

-In addition to most features of the official `gdx-setup`, the `gdx-liffoff` tool offers:
+In addition to most features of the original `gdx-setup`, the `gdx-liffoff` tool offers:

 - **Project templates.** You can choose one of many project skeletons highlighting various libGDX features.
 - **Instant input validation.** Your project data is validated as you type it in.